notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

    - Optionally add the UDL's auto-completion XML file in the `autoCompletion\` folder _in your fork_, named per the rules above
    - Optionally add the UDL's functionList definition XML file in the `functionList\` folder _in your fork_, named per the rules above
    - Edit the `udl-list.json` _in your fork_, per the rules defined above
+       - **Do _not_ edit [udl-list.md](https://github.com/notepad-plus-plus/userDefinedLanguages/blob/master/udl-list.md): that file is auto-generated from the JSON to save effort and maintain consistency.**
 4. Create a PR from your fork
     - from your fork's master branch, after you've made the changes above,
     - click the down arrow on **Contribute**